roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 bw-prod-teamB0/monitoring/grafana/      # cpu: 2, mem: 512Mi
 ```

-At this point there are 5 unique `monitoring` deployments.
-When dealing with many deployments and many teams/environments, maintenance quickly becomes a problem.
+The point of this example is to show how quickly maintenance can become a problem when dealing with many deployments across multiple teams/environments.

+For instance, this example shows that 5 unique sets of manifests would need to be maintained for this single deployment.

 ## Solution

-Our focus is on having the ability to do two things:
+### Requirements

 * Deploy different versions of a deployment to different contexts (versioning)
 * Tune deployments using logic and variables based on deployment context (templating)

-## Versioning
+### Versioning

 Let's say we want to have the following: